siar1234/slean_note/README.md

 # Slean Note

-Slean Note is an old note-taking app I created before [Amphi Notes](https://github.com/amphi2024/notes).
+Slean Note is an simple note-taking app I created before [Amphi Notes](https://github.com/amphi2024/notes).
 Some mobile UI elements in Amphi Notes were influenced by Slean Note.

 The name "Slean" comes from Simple + Clean.